jchapman63/neo-gkmn/dev-log.md

 of the examples in ebitengine's repo for how to implement the background and it worked well.
 I have a canvas to work with.
 I think the graphics logic could use some refactoring for consitency.
 I will have to put though into things like where/how I get values, padding and placement.
 Following this I will need an overlay for menu options in a battle.
 Following that I will need button functionality.
 Following that I will need to wire it up to the API.

+#### 12-28-24
+Began refactoring battle gui.
+Need to have good abstractions that make sprite placement predictable and easy to replicate

+#### 12-29-24
+Did more refactoring in battle gui working towards better math for placing gui elements